 - Squeezing the juice from a single lemon wedge should produce the perfect amount of juice.

 - Give this cocktail a little more depth by pouring a different style of rum.
-Gold and aged rums would be great choices and if you want to stay true to the brand, Bacardi makes both.
+Gold and aged rums would be great choices.
 Black and spiced rums are going to compete too much with the other ingredients, so are not recommended.

-- For a similar cocktail with a slightly different profile, try el presidente.
+- For a slightly different profile, try el presidente.
 That recipe pairs light rum with dry vermouth and grenadine, opting for orange curaçao rather than apricot brandy.

 - Or, you can go simple and old-school with the classic Jean Harlow cocktail.
 It's nothing more than a sweet rum martini and you only need rum and sweet vermouth.